LambdaLabsML/examples/flash-attention-2/README.md

 ## Installation

-The authors of FlasAttention have provided a [Dockerfile](https://github.com/Dao-AILab/flash-attention/blob/main/training/Dockerfile) that contains the latest FlashAttention 2.
+The authors of FlashAttention have provided a [Dockerfile](https://github.com/Dao-AILab/flash-attention/blob/main/training/Dockerfile) that contains the latest FlashAttention 2.
 Our fork of the repo contains configuration to train GPT3-style models with the OpenWebText dataset.

 ```
 git clone https://github.com/LambdaLabsML/flash-attention.git && \